 Why are they called hedgehogs?
 They lack the gills of many mushrooms, and the pores of boletes and polypores.
 Instead, they have “teeth” under their caps, and those teeth make the mushroom look a little like a prickly porcupine or hedgehog.
 Another name for this shroom is “sweet tooth.”

 From a cooking standpoint, these are some of my favorite mushrooms of all.
 They are a lot like regular chanterelles, sweet and meaty, but without the apricot aroma.
 They are especially pretty sauteed.
-One of my favorite ways to cook them is to combine hedgehogs with slow-cooked gizzards.
-It sounds strange, but this dish was judged as my best when I was in a cooking competition at Grange a couple years ago.
+One of my favorite ways to cook them is to combine slow-cooked gizzards.
+It sounds strange, but this dish was judged as my best when I was in a cooking competition at Grange a few years ago.
 But you can use small hedgies in place of chanterelles.

 Large hedgehogs, on the other hand, are the porcini of winter.